A Theory of Conversion Relations for Prefixed Units of Measure: Introduction

 \section{Introduction}

 In the mathematics of science, \emph{dimensions} and \emph{units of measure} are used as static metadata for understanding and checking \emph{quantity} relations \cite{Wallot1922}.
-Quantities are variables that may assume a value expressing a fact about a model, in terms of a formal multiplication of a \emph{numerical magnitude} with a unit of measure.
-For example, $42\,195\;\mathrm{m}$ is a quantity value of \emph{distance}.
+Quantities are variables that may assume a value expressing a fact about a model, in terms of a formal multiplication of a \emph{numerical value} with a unit of measure.\footnote{~In many fields of mathematics that deal with scalable entities, the former part would be called a \emph{magnitude}; however, in the context of quantities, the term \emph{magnitude} is applied to the pair.
+Hence we avoid that term for the sake of clarity.} For example, $42\,195\;\mathrm{m}$ is a quantity value of \emph{distance}, with numerical value $42\,195$ and unit of measure $\mathrm{m}$.
 Quantities themselves have a complicated and controversial ontology, which shall not be discussed here.

-\begin{NEW} Quantities and quantity values are quite distinct epistemological types, and the need to distinguish them properly is demonstrated beyond doubt by Partee's Paradox \cite{Loebner}: ``The temperature is ninety'' and ``the temperature is rising'' do not entail ``ninety is rising.''
-The former premise is a statement about (an instantaneous assignment of) a quantity value; note that the magnitude is explicit but the unit is implicit.
+Quantities and quantity values are quite distinct epistemological types, and the need to distinguish them properly is demonstrated beyond doubt by Partee's Paradox \cite{Loebner}: ``The temperature is ninety'' and ``the temperature is rising'' do not entail ``ninety is rising.''
+The former premise is a statement about (an instantaneous assignment of) a quantity value; note that the numerical value is explicit but the unit is implicit.
 The latter premise is a statement about a quantity that persists over time.
-The conclusion, being in type error, is not a meaningful statement about anything physical. \end{NEW}
+The conclusion, being in type error, is not a meaningful statement about anything physical.

-Clearly, neither half of the magnitude--unit pair is sufficient for interpretation: The magnitude carries the actual data, and the unit of measure the context of reference.
-Each quantity is assigned a dimension, such that only quantities of identical dimension are \emph{commensurable}, that is, may be added or compared (as apples with apples), and may furthermore be associated with preferred units of measurement.
+Clearly, neither half of the numerical value--unit pair is sufficient for interpretation: The numerical value carries the relative data, and the unit of measure the context of reference.
+A system of quantities assigns a dimension to each quantity, such that only quantities of identical dimension are \emph{commensurable}, that is, may be added or compared (as apples with apples), and may furthermore be associated with preferred units of measurement.
 For example, the quantities of \emph{molecular bond length} and \emph{planetary perihelion} are both of dimension \emph{length} and thus formally commensurable, but traditionally use quite different units of measure.